Assessing the overall and partial causal well-specification of nonlinear additive noise models: Introduction

 If there is no functional assumption for the additive noise model, one must rely on flexible nonparametric regression techniques that approximate the conditional mean.
 Considering well-specification of the conditional mean is of little use.
 It is by definition a property of the conditional distribution only.
 Hence, it is, upon existence, well-specified for arbitrary data generating mechanisms.

 Thus, different concepts are needed to infer whether the estimated effects in an assumed additive noise model are causal.
 One of our contributions is the definition of causal well-specification and presenting its interpretation.
 Apart from global causal well-specification, we also define a local, i.e., per predictor version that is to be considered when the overall model does not satisfy the desired properties.
-This local viewpoint is of particular interest in the presence of hidden confounding, intermittent variables, or non-additive error.
+This local viewpoint is of particular interest in the presence of hidden common causes, hidden mediating variables, or misspecified functional form, e.g., the effect of the unmeasured independent error cannot be separated as an individual addend.
 We propose a methodology to assess causal well-specification from observational data by relying on and exploiting conditional independence.
 Based on this, we derive an algorithm for finite sample data and prove its consistency.
 From a practical viewpoint, our estimated set of well-specified predictors (i.e., covariables) can be viewed as the one where the data is compatible (i.e., does not falsify) with the corresponding local structure of the model and its (partial) causal interpretation.

 Almost no work exists on local goodness of fit or well-specification of nonlinear causal models, where local well-specification has a causal interpretation.
 The latter is the main goal of the present paper.
-The closest but weakly related work is by \cite{maeda2021causal} which discusses hidden variables in causal additive noise models.
-They present a causal graph detection algorithm based on unconditional independence tests.
-This typically leads to a causal graph estimate where some of the edges remain undirected.
-By considering conditional independence, additional edges could be directed - at least with a conditional independence oracle which is at the basis of our approach.
+Our method works in arbitrary structural causal models, i.e., if there is no well-specification, the interpretation becomes conservative but not wrong.